FSMaddela/PA3/README.md

 ## Problem 2:

-The second problem requires the user to accomplish the following:
+The second problem requires the user to accomplish the following: <br>
 a.
-Display the first five rows with odd-numbered columns (columns 1, 3, 5, 7...) of cars.
+Display the first five rows with odd-numbered columns (columns 1, 3, 5, 7...) of cars. <br>
 b.
-Display the row that contains the model of a specific car.
+Display the row that contains the model of a specific car. <br>
 c.
-Display how many cylinders (‘cyl’) a specific car model has.
+Display how many cylinders (‘cyl’) a specific car model has. <br>
 d.
-Determine how many cylinders (‘cyl’) and what gear type (‘gear’) multiple car models have.
+Determine how many cylinders (‘cyl’) and what gear type (‘gear’) multiple car models have. <br>

 ### Solution